cp3402-students/cp3402-2021-site-cp3402-2021-team14/site.md

 	c.
 Band/s involved in the event

 #### 5. Adding a new band to the Bands Landing page

 All the bands can be found on the Bands page that is designed to display the bands participating in the Jazz Club.

-	1. In the 'Page' editor, click on Bands page and edit.
-The page is divided into two columns (30/70).
+	1. In the 'Page' editor, click on the Bands page and select edit.
+The Page is divided into two columns (30/70).
-		Left column (30) is for Upcoming events, Right column (70) is for the bands.
+		Left column is for Upcoming Events, Right column is for the bands.
-	2. Upcoming Events column is automatically updated when new posts about events are added in the Programs page.
+	2. Upcoming events column is automatically updated when new posts about events are added on the Programs page.
-	3. In the Right column, each band is created in a block.
-Click on the 'Add block' button, select 'Heading' to add a new band's name.
+	3. In the right column, each band is created in a block.
+Click on "Add block" button, select "Heading" to add the a new band name.
-	4. Click on 'Link' on the toolbar to link the heading to the specific band's page (if page is created).
+	4. Click on 'Link' on the toolbar to link the heading to the specific band page (if page is already created).
-	5. Click on the 'Add block' button again and select paragraph and list the band members.
+	5. Click on 'Add bblock' again and select 'Paragraph' and list the band members.
-	6. Select 'Add Block' again to insert an image of the band.
+	6. Select 'Add block' again to insert an image of the band.
-	7. Lastly, 'Add block' again, select button to create a button and type 'See More', select 'Link' to link the button to the specific band page.
+	7. Lastly, 'Add block' again, Browse all in the toolbar and select Button to create a button.
+Type See More in the button and select 'Link' to link the button to the specific band page.
 	8. Update to save changes and refresh site to see changes.